HashirSikander/Pong/README.md

 # Pong
 A more visulally pleasing vesrion of the famous computer game of 90s pong.
-It is built in c++ using sfml
+It is built in c++ using sfml.
+Compile it on linux using g++